Get Your Employment Arbitration Case Packet — File in Wesley Chapel Without a Lawyer

 - February 2023: Arbitration was initiated under the company’s employment dispute clause.

-Key Moments: During testimony, a middle manager admitted that there was informal pressure on the team to avoid “project bottlenecks,” indirectly implying some employees were favored.
+Key Moments: During testimony, a middle manager admitted that there was informal pressure on the team to avoid project bottlenecks,” indirectly implying some employees were favored.
 Additionally, a few coworkers corroborated Maria’s claims about an exclusionary team culture, but none supported allegations of explicit harassment.

-Outcome: On May 15, 2024, Arbitrator Lowell issued a ruling that found BrightWave Tech acted unfairly in how they handled Rivera’s complaints and performance evaluation, but did not find sufficient evidence of discriminatory termination.
-Maria Rivera was awarded $45,000 in back pay for the final two months of employment and $15,000 for emotional distress—a total settlement of $60,000.
+Outcome: On May 15, 2024, Arbitrator Lowell issued a ruling that found BrightWave Tech acted unfairly in how they handled Rivera’s complaints and performance evaluation, but did not find sufficient evidence of discriminatory termination. the claimant was awarded $45,000 in back pay for the final two months of employment and $15,000 for emotional distress—a total settlement of $60,000.
 Both parties were required to participate in workplace sensitivity training.
 The ruling also encouraged BrightWave Tech to revise its HR policies.

 This arbitration case, though quietly resolved, highlighted the challenges smaller tech companies face in managing employee relations, especially in fast-growing markets like Wesley Chapel.